 As with any observational study, these findings do not provide mechanistic insight into how the identified factors increase future risk.
 Moreover, several other potential risk factors would have been of interest to consider, including allergen exposure, inhaler technique assessment, and socioeconomic status, but these were not readily available from the database.
 Although the study population is dispersed across the country, it is unclear if the findings would be applicable outside the UK NHS framework and its largely Caucasian population in terms of relative magnitude of effects.
 In addition, this type of data carries the potential for under-recording of secondary care attendances: asthma attacks that require ED attendance are not invariably recorded in primary care notes because recording requires a manual step.
 This potential for missing outcomes could result in underestimating the attack rate or biasing the predictors towards those associated with more moderate exacerbations that do not require hospitalization.

+Our study period (February 2005 to September 2014) began after the 2004 institution of the UK QOF, which has improved data recording in electronic patient records through financial incentives.22,40,41 Within that period, we analyzed the most recent 3-year interval of data for eligible patients to include their most current available data.
 The prescription data used in this study were drawn from the electronic record of prescriptions issued at the time of a consultation (e.g. for acute illness or change in regular medication) or as renewals that continued existing chronic prescriptions.
-While there is currently no UK-wide system that links prescribing and dispensing data for primary care, several sources cite the reliability of prescribing data in another similar UK primary care database, the General Practice Research Database (GPRD, now the Clinical Practice Research Datalink), noting that there is good agreement between GPRD prescribing data and national dispensing data.40,41 Moreover, in the UK, pharmacists must dispense medications as prescribed.
+While there is currently no UK-wide system that links prescribing and dispensing data for primary care, several sources cite the reliability of prescribing data in another similar UK primary care database, the General Practice Research Database (GPRD, now the Clinical Practice Research Datalink), noting that there is good agreement between GPRD prescribing data and national dispensing data.42,43 Moreover, in the UK, pharmacists must dispense medications as prescribed.

 We are developing a simple risk scoring tool as an example of the type of individualized information that could be available to people with asthma and their healthcare providers in the near future, or that could be automatically applied to routine electronic medical records where computer-based clinical record-keeping is used.
 During the development of the model, the extent of missing data varied from 6% for smoking status to 34% for blood eosinophil count, as recorded in Table II.
 For those variables with missing data, we were able to include a “missing data” category in the risk model, thereby to enable clinicians to use the risk calculator even when some data are missing, a common situation in real life.

 This study provides clinically relevant measures of the relative importance of risk factors for recurrent asthma attacks.
-Additional work will be required to validate the model in other datasets, and prospectively for patients in different settings, and to develop these findings into questions or data queries to create a reliable tool for clinical practice; further analysis will be required to create time-to-event measures.
-Prospective trials will be required to assess the effect on asthma-related outcomes of risk-based decision-making, at both individual and group levels.
+Additional work will be required to validate the model in other datasets, and prospectively for patients in different settings, and to develop these findings into questions or data queries to create a reliable tool for clinical practice.
+Further analyses will be required to explore potential time-to-event measures and also to ascertain which are the most important predictors in the models.
+Prospective trials will be required to assess the implementation of such models in clinical practice and the effect on asthma-related outcomes of risk-based decision-making, at both individual and group levels.

 Acknowledgments

 The authors thank Ian D Pavord, Hilary Pinnock, Gene Colice, Alexandra Dima, Janet Holbrook, Cindy Rand, Iain Small, and Sam Walker for their valuable contributions to discussions about the study design.
-We thank Anne Burden, Vasilis Nikolaou, Victoria Thomas, and Maria Batsiou for contributions to the statistical analyses.
+We thank Anne Burden, Vasilis Nikolaou, Victoria Thomas, and Maria Batsiou for contributions to the data elaboration and statistical analyses.

 REFERENCES